nine7nine/FSThost-pkgbuild/README.md

 Synchronization is another very important consideration, here.

 Another difference; WINE_RT_PRIO is a MAX value and decrements; this may be personal taste, but it's a strong preference.
-I prefer to set the MAX priority level for wine.
-Then the less important RT threads are simply the WINE_RT_PRIO - 1 priority..
+I prefer to set the MAX priority level for Wine-NSPA.
+Pin all of those MAX priority threads, then the rest decrement, just below..

   NOTE: I actually do set WINE_RT_PRIO very high (78) on my machine. just below Jack. for DAWs, you might have to be careful how high you set WINE_RT_PRIO, as you don't want to interfere with your DAW's most